AOseni1/AOseni1/README.md

-- 👀 I’m interested in Software Engineering
+-  I’m interested in Software and Data Engineering
-- 🌱 I’m currently learning JavaScript and Java
-- 📫 How to reach me: feel free to send me a message!

 <!---
 AOseni1/AOseni1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.